-I’m Presidential Penn Compact Associate Professor of Philosophy with a secondary appointment at the Graduate School of Education at the University of Pennsylvania.
+I’m Presidential Penn Compact Professor of Philosophy with a secondary appointment at the Graduate School of Education at the University of Pennsylvania.
 I am also a senior fellow at the Center for Ethics and Education at the University of Wisconsin-Madison.
-During the 2023-2024 year, I will be a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford.
-In 2023, I received a Guggenheim Fellowship.
+During the 2023-2024 year, I was a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford and received a Guggenheim Fellowship.

 I’m interested in how poverty and social class shape our agency.
 My book Moving Up Without Losing Your Way: The Ethical Costs of Upward Mobility focuses on the ethical sacrifices that first-generation and low-income students make in pursuing upward mobility.
 It was awarded the Grawemeyer Award in Education and the Frederic W. Ness Book Award by the Association of American Colleges and Universities.
 It was also selected as Princeton President Eisgruber’s Pre-Read for the Class of 2025.
 You can learn more at: Hidden Brain podcast, The Atlantic, Inside Higher Education, The Chronicle of Higher Education, The Nation, New York Daily News, Times Higher Education,Princeton Alumni Weekly, Public Books, Forbes, and Vox.